-AGENCY ROLE IN RESETTLEMENT POLICIES Rural Agricultural Development Authority The provision of farm gate prices and Development of technical coefficients (yields) for crops likely agriculture and rural to be lost due to project activities to guide farming. compensation payments.
-National Land Agency To provide information on property owners Land titling, valuation, and and to assist in identifying new properties for security of tenure relocation.
-Ministry of Finance To ensure displaced PAP's assets are paid for Provision for raising in full and at current market price. resources for the overall expenditure of the government.
-Ensure all guidelines outlined in the Land Acquisition and Safeguard Policies / Environment and Social Resettlement Policy Standards are adhered to.
-Framework Jamaica Social Investment Fund Project Manager - Stacey-Ann Preston Risk Reduction Component Lead - Rhian Holder Community/Stakeholder Engagement - Tammoyia Miller Environmental Safeguards - Milton Clarke/Stacey Preston World Bank Approval of Resettlement Plan Environmental and Social Standards
+AGENCY ROLE IN RESETTLEMENT POLICIES Rural Agricultural Development Authority The provision of farm gate prices and technical coefficients (yields) for crops likely to be lost due to project activities to guide compensation payments.
+Development of agriculture and rural farming.
+National Land Agency To provide information on property owners and to assist in identifying new properties for relocation.
+Land titling, valuation, and security of tenure Ministry of Finance To ensure displaced PAP's assets are paid for in full and at current market price.
+Provision for raising resources for the overall expenditure of the government.
+Ensure all guidelines outlined in the Safeguard Policies / Environment and Social Standards are adhered to.
+Land Acquisition and Resettlement Policy Framework Jamaica Social Investment Fund Project Manager - Stacey-Ann Preston Risk Reduction Component Lead - Rhian Holder Community/Stakeholder Engagement - Tammoyia Miller Environmental Safeguards - Milton Clarke/Stacey Preston World Bank Approval of Resettlement Plan Environmental and Social Standards